 Hung one up my #posters @royalmile.edinburgh , please check out my next show #today @ 12:15 pm @gildedballoon @edfringe , you will learn so much about #aspergers #autism #autismawareness with my #show #stage #theatre #edinburghfringe #festival #edinburgh #autistic #actor #artist #storyteller #playwright #mylife #mystory #magic8ball #gildedballoon

 Looking for a laugh?
 Side-splitting giggles are definitely on the bill, thanks to comedians like Jon Culshaw, Russell Howard and Seann Walsh.
 Circus acts like 360 Allstars will have you ooh-ing and ahh-ing and if that's not enough there's a whole programme full of events like escape room games, pottery exhibitions and even ghost tours.

 Of course, Edinburgh's a great city to visit all year round.
 Whether it's on your doorstep, or you're taking a mini-break there, Scotland's capital has many an option for things to do.
 Animal lover?
 You soon will be after a trip to Edinburgh Zoo, home to the only giant pandas in the UK.
 Plan a trip to see these monochome fuzzy-faces and save 51% on average* when you book advance train tickets with us!

-*Average savings on Advance fares vs Anytime fares purchased on day of travel.
+*Average savings on all fares booked at least one week before day of travel vs Anytime fares purchased on day of travel.
 Subject to availability.
 Excludes coach

 See the oldest crown jewels in the British Isles and brush up on your history at Edinburgh Castle.
 Or, learn how fiery Scotch whisky is made with a ride through a virtual distillery at the Scotch Whisky Experience.